Updated: November 4, 2020

 My financial advice

 If you can afford it, then you’re okay in my book.
-If you see me in Starbucks, please approach me and introduce yourself.
+If you see me at Starbucks, please approach me and introduce yourself.

 But if you’re on a tight budget, trying to save money, and cannot afford spending on eighteen overpriced beverages.
 Then here are my advice: